Debdutta-Panda/J3/README.md

 notifier: NotificationService = rememberNotifier()
 ```

 In J3 UI and ViewModels are decoupled but connected.
 UI will not know which viewModel is connected with it and viewModel also will not know which UI is connected with it.
+But data should come from viewModel and events should be notified to viewModel.
+J3 has introduced `WirelessViewModel` concept.
+Data and notification can be transferred by id only.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NjIxMzc1NDMsMTI1MjQ2ODAyNiwtMT
+eyJoaXN0b3J5IjpbLTE2ODE5Mzg4NDMsMTI1MjQ2ODAyNiwtMT
 IyOTkyODQwNiwtMTgwNzgyNjU4OCw3MjI5MTg0NzQsLTE4NzMw
 NjA2MjcsLTM5NTY1MDQwNiwtMTkzNjk1NTM1MSwtMjA4NDk2Nz
 U1NSwtNzkzMDk2NzNdfQ==